Crazy Taxi: Reception

 A Crazy Taxi segment is featured in the "Sega Carnival" track in Sonic Riders, including a hidden shortcut allowing racers to receive a ride from taxi driver Axel; a Crazy Taxi extreme gear can be unlocked as well.
 There is also a minigame based on Crazy Taxi in the EyeToy game, Sega Superstars, in which players move around and shout to call one of the taxi drivers.
 B.D.
 Joe, who has appeared in most games in the series, appears as a playable character in the cross-series racing game, Sonic & Sega All-Stars Racing.
-Sumo Digital's Steve "S0L" Lycett had to get approval from SEGA AM3 in order to use B.D.
+Sumo Digital's Steve "S0L" Lycett had to get approval from SEGA AM3 to use B.D.
 Joe in the game.
 He also appeared in the sequel, Sonic & All-Stars Racing Transformed.

 Beyond video games

 Sega has attempted to branch the Crazy Taxi franchise beyond the realm of video games, with mixed results.

 In addition to the video arcade games, Sega Enterprises, Inc. (USA) created a Crazy Taxi themed redemption game which was released in 2003.
-The player had to roll their coin or token down the sloped playing surface past a moving taxi model in the center of the playing field in order to hit one of eight targets (representing passengers) at the far end.
+The player had to roll their coin or token down the sloped playing surface past a moving taxi model in the center of the playing field to hit one of eight targets (representing passengers) at the far end.
 Passengers were worth different points, from which the operator would then set the number of tickets to be won.
 The game incorporated music and sounds from the video games.

 There have been two attempts to create a movie based on the Crazy Taxi franchise.
 In 2001, Goodman-Rosen Productions acquired the rights for the movie, with Richard Donner lined up to direct the film.
 Donner said that he loved playing Crazy Taxi and thought it had the potential to be a big summer event movie.
 The movie would have been tied with other merchandise items such as T-shirts and toys, according to Jane Thompson, director of licensing for Sega of America.
 However, this initial attempt stalled due to an "absence of plot elements" according to Movie Insider.
 After this option expired, Mindfire Entertainment acquired the rights to a Crazy Taxi movie based on the game franchise in 2002, with an then-expected release date in mid-2003.
 No further news on the film has been forthcoming afterwards.

 In 2003, Sega entered a contract with DSI Toys to produce a remote controlled car in their "GearHead" line based on the Crazy Taxi franchise, but DSI filed for chapter 7 bankruptcy later that year.

 Sega has formed the production company Stories International and teamed up with Evan Cholfin for film and TV projects based on their Crazy Taxi games.